DesignInTheBlack/Rara-Astro-Repo/README.md

 ## Introduction

-The Elevate Web Design System (EWDS) is a core design system implemented via Tailwind CSS and Astro JS that provides a consistent and efficient way to build websites.
-It includes predefined settings for colors, typography, spacing, breakpoints, and custom shorthand formats for rapid development as well as a series of easily modifiable configuration files for implementing your own styles.
+The Elevate Web Design System (EWDS) is a design system implemented via Tailwind CSS and Astro JS that provides a consistent and efficient way to build websites.
+It includes predefined settings for colors, typography, spacing, breakpoints, and custom shorthand formats for rapid development as well as a series of easily modifiable configuration files for implementing your preferred fonts, colors, etc,

 ## Core Layout Philosophy